SurfaceProcessSimulation

 Initial setup

 Setting up the simulation requires an initial substrate, which should be a slab model with a surface normal in the positive z direction (such as those created by the cleave tool available in the Builder builder_icon).
 Each simulation requires a filename and a unique object_id to save the results to, as well as a random_seed to control the random numbers used in the simulation.
 The substrate is divided into three regions, a fixed bottom layer, with thickness controlled by fixed_thickness, a layer of thermostat controlled atoms, with thickness controlled by thermostat_thickness, and the remaining atoms which are unconstrained and only coupled to the thermostat indirectly through interactions with the thermostated atoms.
-Finally, the distance_above_surface parameter controls the height above the surface that incoming molecules are placed at.

 The logging and trajectory intervals can also be controlled through the log_interval and trajectory_interval options.
 Both arguments take an integer number of steps between either logging to the console or writing trajectory data to the HDF5 file.